Technologicat/unpythonic/macro_extras/README.md

 We provide an ``expr`` macro wrapper for ``unpythonic.seq.do``, with some extra features.

 This essentially allows writing imperative code in any expression position.
-For an `if-elif-else` conditional, see `cond`; for loops, see functions in `unpythonic.fploop`.
+For an `if-elif-else` conditional, see `cond`; for loops, see the functions in `unpythonic.fploop` (esp. `looped`).

 ```python
 from unpythonic.syntax import macros, do